Hira703/Hira703/README.md

 I'm a passionate full-stack developer from Bangladesh 🇧🇩, focused on crafting beautiful, responsive, and scalable web applications.

-- 🔭 Currently building: **A Utility Bill Payment App (Full Stack)**
+- 🚀 Working on: **A job portal platform with resume uploads, role-based dashboards, and real-time data**
 - 🧰 Favorite Tools: React, Tailwind CSS, Firebase, Express.js, MongoDB, Vite
-- 🧠 Learning: REST API, MongoDB Aggregation, Auth, Role-based access, Clean Code Practices
+- 🧠 Learning: API security, clean backend architecture, file uploads, MongoDB operations
-- 🎯 Goal: Build a stunning portfolio and secure an internship or junior developer role at a top tech company
+- 🎯 Goal: Build a polished developer portfolio and land a MERN stack internship or junior role at a top tech company

 ---